cavonac/kychallenge/README.md

 9. Does the UI hang during testing?
 10. Does the UI appear intuitive or has label text around functional aspects?
 11. Is the UI clean and easy to understand for non-expert users?
+12. Does the set timer text box work with negative values?